Improwised/improwised-new-website/newapp/src/content/blog/platform-engineering-explained-scalable-devops.md

 Spotify's Backstage platform is now the best open-source example of an internal developer site.
 Backstage gives engineers one consistent place to manage services, deployments, and documentation, all of which are interconnected through their IDP.

 These success stories demonstrate that platform engineering can provide significant benefits.
-If you don't have a lot of capital (and no, you don't need to spend any of Netflix's money), then improvised can help you customize and ultimately leverage these same principles to fit your size and tech stack.
+If you don't have a lot of capital (and no, you don't need to spend any of Netflix's money), then improwised can help you customize and ultimately leverage these same principles to fit your size and tech stack.

 ## What was the Future of Engineering Platforms